 Surprisingly, the only hummingbird that showed itself clearly was the Purple-throated Mountain-gem (Lampornis calolaemus).
 There are three lampornis species in the country, all with a distinctive white post-ocular stripe, but at Muñeco we were actually on the look-out for the White-bellied Mountain-gem (Lampornis hemileucus), which is consistently reported from this area.
 Instead we were treated to good views of more than one female lampornis with completely cinnamon-rufous underparts.

-The photo above was taken at Santa Rosa de Turrialba.
+John Beer’s photo above of a female Purple-throated Mountain-Gem was taken at Santa Rosa de Turrialba.
 Hummingbirds with rufous-cinnamon underparts are a fairly common sight at middle elevations on the Turrialba Volcano slope and are always (I believe) the female of the Purple-throated, calolaemus.
 Since the female hemileucus has a white belly, we were able to eliminate that species from our observations in Muñeco.
 Here’s a photo of a female hemileucus from John Beer’s files:

 However, since the female of the third lampornis, the White-throated Mountain-gem (Lampornis castaneoventris) (the Latin means chestnut-bellied), is pretty much identical to the female calolaemus, we had a problem until we could clearly see a male.
 All-dark plumage below then made it clear that we had calolaemus.
 Below is a file photo of a male that happily sat in the right position for friend Karel Straatman some years ago: